Intel-bigdata/OAP/oap-cache/oap/docs/Advanced-Configuration.md

 - Make sure [Vmemcache](https://github.com/pmem/vmemcache) library has been installed on every cluster worker node if vmemcache strategy is chosen for PMem cache.
 If you have finished [OAP-Installation-Guide](../../docs/OAP-Installation-Guide.md), vmemcache library will be automatically installed by Conda.

-  Or you can follow the [build/install](./Developer-Guide.md#build-and-install-vmemcache) steps and make sure `libvmemcache.so` exist in `/lib64` directory in each worker node.
+  Or you can follow the [build/install](./Developer-Guide.md#build-and-install-vmemcache) steps and make sure `libvmemcache.so` exist in `/lib64` directory on each worker node.
 - To use it in your workload, follow [prerequisites](#prerequisites) to set up PMem hardware correctly.

 #### Configure to enable PMem cache